hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-intro.md

 <b>Sex Assigned at Birth</b>

-Sex assigned at birth is represented using the [Person Recorded Sex or Gender extension](https://build.fhir.org/ig/hl7au/au-fhir-base//StructureDefinition-individual-recordedSexOrGender.html) extension as profiled by [AU Core Sex Assigned At Birth](StructureDefinition-au-core-rsg-sexassignedab.html).
-It should be noted the [Person Recorded Sex or Gender extension](https://build.fhir.org/ig/hl7au/au-fhir-base//StructureDefinition-individual-recordedSexOrGender.html) extension is not marked as *Must Support* in this version of the profile.
+Sex assigned at birth is represented using the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) as profiled by [AU Core Sex Assigned At Birth](StructureDefinition-au-core-rsg-sexassignedab.html).
+It should be noted the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) is not marked as *Must Support* in this version of the profile.

 ### Profile specific implementation guidance